 1. Ice Skate on Town Square or in Teton Village

-Last winter, Teton Village unveiled a new skating rink in the Village Commons at the base of Jackson Hole Mountain Resort.
-It is open daily from 3 to 9 p.m.
-Skate rentals ($12) are available in the warming hut next to the rink.
+Teton Village's skating rink in the Village Commons at the base of Jackson Hole Mountain Resort is open daily from 3 to 9 p.m.
+No fee to skate and skate rentals ($12) are available in the warming hut next to the rink.

 During and after your Saturday ski day at Jackson Hole Mountain Resort this season, you will be treated to free music slope side to pump you up for your next set of runs, or help you get into the après ski spirit.

 • Billing itself as "ski bum music," the Tram Jam is stationed at the bottom of the Bridger Gondola (or the Aerial Tram) from 11 a.m. to 2 p.m. every Saturday throughout the winter.
-For the past 25 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler–has been jamming out roots and rock reggae beats no matter what the weather.
+For more than 25 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler–has been jamming out roots and rock-reggae beats no matter what the weather.

-• Music Under the Tram is a series of free spring concert series.
+• Music Under the Tram is a free spring concert series.
 Great bands entertain the crowds starting at 3 p.m. every Saturday in March in this unforgettable, sunny location under the tram.

 4. See Raptors Up Close and Personal